SpacemanJT/wol.bundle/README.md

-               invalid settings would still be added to the group wake up 1.05 14-05-16 Changed the number of servers supported from 10 to 12 Changed the number of groups from 2 to 3
+               invalid settings would still be added to the group wake up 1.05 14-05-16 Changed the number of servers supported from 10 to 12 Changed the number of groups from 2 to 3 1.06 02-06-16 Changed graphics to use smaller JPG files to reduce loading times